dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 ### Algebraic effects and dependent types

-{>> Fix the typography of "Effects" and "EffM" <<}
+Another example of programming with effects based on algebraic effects and inspired by the Eff programming language is described in \cite{Brady}, which introduces $Effects$ -- a library for the Idris programming language

-Another example of programming with effects based on algebraic effects and inspired by the Eff programming language is described in \cite{Brady}, which introduces $Effects$ -- a domain-specific language (DSL) for Idris programming language \cite{Idris}. {>> I personally don't think that "Effects" qualifies as a DSL <<} In the general case, there is a type $EffM$ that describes a program using some *computation context* (which can be a monad, for example, but it does not have to be), lists of input and output effects as well as the program's return type.
+\cite{Idris}.
+In the general case, there is a type $EffM$ that describes a program using some *computation context* (which can be a monad, for example, but it does not have to be), lists of input and output effects as well as the program's return type.
 Programming using $Effects$ from a user point of view is quite alike monadic programming in Haskell, since, for example, monadic do-notation is used.
 Each effect is associated with a *resource*, which can denote storage for stateful computations, for example.
 To run an effectful computation one must specify an initial value of the resource.
 To solve the